KingSolomon1954/cpp-bootstrap/Readme.md

 **Why Containers**

 - *Avoids complex tool* management on host, avoids tool version pollution
-- *Consistent predictable* environment on both host and pipeline/runner machines
+- *Consistent predictable* identical environment and workflow on both host and pipeline/runner machines
 - *Avoids dependency issues* and version conflicts on the host and pipeline/runner machines
 - *Reproducible builds* the set of containers used in a build captures